Daniel Alfredsson: Ottawa Senators (1994–2013)

 The 2009–10 season saw Alfredsson's point total dip again as he scored only 20 goals and had 71 points in 70 games.
 On 6 April, Alfredsson reached an important milestone, playing in his 1,000th regular season NHL game.
 Even though the Senators lost to Pittsburgh in the first round of the 2010 playoffs, Alfredsson still scored two goals and added six assists to lead the team in scoring (tied with Matt Cullen).
 He later admitted that he had been bothered by a sports hernia since February, which could explain his reduced effectiveness in the last weeks of the season and the playoffs.

 During the 2010–11 season, Alfredsson recorded his 1,000th career NHL point in a victory over the Buffalo Sabres on 22 October 2010.

 At season's end, Alfredsson underwent back surgery and was released from hospital the same day.
 At a 14 June 2011 news conference introducing new Senators' head coach Paul MacLean, Alfredsson stated that the surgery went well and that he was moving around fine.

 Alfredsson began the 2011–12 season healthy, but was diagnosed with a concussion for the first time in his career after receiving a blow to the head from New York Rangers forward Wojtek Wolski on 29 October 2011.
 He returned on 11 November after missing five games, in a game against the Buffalo Sabres.
 On 30 December 2011, against the Calgary Flames, Alfredsson scored his 400th career goal, the game winner in overtime.
+Alfredsson was chosen to represent the Senators again at the 2012 NHL All-Star Game held at Scotiabank Place in Ottawa.
+Alfredsson was captain of "Team Alfredsson", scoring twice within one minute and 31 seconds in a 12–9 loss to "Team Chara".
 Widely assumed to be a candidate to be moved to a Stanley Cup contender at the 2012 NHL trade deadline, Ottawa's strong play resulted in Alfredsson not being placed on the trade market.
 "I was just really happy we didn't have to make that decision", said Alfredsson of the possibility of leaving Ottawa.

-At the 2012 NHL All-Star Game held at Scotiabank Place, Alfredsson was captain of "Team Alfredsson", scoring twice within one minute and 31 seconds in a 12–9 loss to "Team Chara".

 In the first round of the 2012 playoffs, Alfredsson and the Senators were eliminated by the first-place New York Rangers in seven games.
 Speculation was rampant during early summer of 2012 that Alfredsson would announce his retirement, but on 31 July, he confirmed that he would be returning for his 17th season with the Senators.